Leoti, Kansas: History

 Leoti was founded in 1885 by a company of men from Garden City, Kansas.
 Two years later, in 1887, it was involved in the bloodiest county seat fight in the history of the American West.
-The shoot-out was on February 27, 1887, when men—some would say hired gunmen—from Leoti, went to the neighboring, rival town of Coronado and left several people dead and wounded.
+The shoot-out was on February 27, 1887, when men—some say hired gunmen—from Leoti, went to the neighboring, rival town of Coronado and left several people dead and wounded.
 A small town called Farmer City which was located between Coronado and Leoti, was hoped by some to become the county seat—which would end the fighting.
 Leoti later won the right to become the county seat and now the two other towns consist mainly of farmland.

 The origin of the name Leoti is disputed: one tradition says the name is an Indian term for "prairie flower"; another says the community was named for settler Leoti Kibbee; a third says it was named for Leoti Gray, the daughter of a town founder.